spiral/docs/odm/basics.md

     const SINGLETON = self::class;

     /**
      * Create new blank User.
-You must save entity using save method.
+You must save the entity using the save method.
      *
      * @param array|\Traversable $fields Initial set of fields.
      * @return User